SnehaVenkatesh19/B2B-Lead-Conversion-Prediction/README.md

 ##  Next Steps

-This project focused on training and evaluating a lead scoring model to identify high-potential leads based on past data.
-Here are a few recommended next steps to expand its practical utility:

  Streamlit Web App (UI Integration)
    - Build a lightweight Streamlit app that allows users to input new lead details and get real-time predictions on conversion likelihood.
    - Useful for sales reps and marketing teams who want instant insights without technical expertise.